joshyhud/josh-hudson/README.md

 This project is already configured to use our Reusable Component Library hosted by Bit.dev.

 #### What is Bit
 Bit.dev is a tool for isolating components and packaging them up into standalone reusable units.
-We use Bit in our NextJS projects for installing common components with basic functionality and minimally styled.
-These barebones components can then be extended to fit the needs of the project.
+We use Bit in our NextJS projects for installing common components with basic functionality and minimal styling.
+Once installed these barebones components can be extended to fit the needs of the project.

 #### Installing Components
 - View [our Storybook library](https://wearetilt.github.io/reusable-component-library) to browse available components.